-- In the Layers panel, activate the Roses layer. - · Get the Lasso tool, - In the Tool Options, click on the New Selection icon, set Feather to 0 px, and click on the Anti-aliasing icon.
+- In the Layers panel, activate the Roses layer. - · Get the Lasso tool, - In the Tool Options, click on the New Selection icon, check Anti-aliasing, and set Feather to 0 px.

-- On your document, click and drag out a selection around the stem of the roses that is visible at the bottom of the mask. - Press the Backspace key (Mac: Delete key) to get rid of the stem. - In the Menu Bar, choose Select > Deselect.
+- On your document, click and drag out a selection around the stem of the roses that's visible at the the bottom of the mask. - Press the Backspace key (Mac: Delete key) to get rid of the stem. - In the Menu Bar, choose Select > Deselect.